 Total time: 2 hours and 30 minutes (including 2 hours of cooling time)

 Another fantastic choice for Texas desserts is the chocolate Bourbon truffles.
-Some say that an authentic Texas dessert should contain bourbon, so these tasty balls fit the bill.
-Moreover, you just need three ingredients to make the magic happen.
+Some say an authentic Texas dessert should contain bourbon, so these tasty balls fit the bill.
+Moreover, you can make this magical dessert with only three components.

 There are a few items on the table so use the good ones.
 Semi-sweet chocolate, heavy cream, and bourbon are the essential elements.
 Double the bourbon amount for a more powerful Texan taste.
 Besides, feel free to add unsweetened cocoa powder and chocolate sprinkles.